sequenceDiagram

 ✔️ moved | ✔️ moved | ✔️ moved |

-Staging area (Index) | ✅ kept | ❌ cleared | ❌ cleared |
+| Staging area (Index) | ✅ kept | ❌ cleared | ❌ cleared |

-Working dir files | ✅ kept | ✅ kept | ❌ cleared |
+| Working dir files | ✅ kept | ✅ kept | ❌ cleared |

 git reset sequence diagram

-The following diagram is a step-by-step visualization of how different git reset
+The following diagram is a step-by-step visualization of how different git reset modes affect Git’s three areas:

 When working with Git, you may find yourself needing to create a new branch from a previous commit becasue a bug was introduced in the most recent commit.
-For example, you might want to create a HOTFIX
+For example, you might want to create a HOTFIX branch from one commit before the current HEAD.

-You may be thinking of git reset --hard
+You may be thinking of git reset --hard and git switch for checkout, but think again.
+In that case,

-git switch -c HOTFIX HEAD~1
+git switch -c HOTFIX HEAD~1is better.

 What It Does